EDLaaS: Fully Homomorphic Encryption Over Neural Network Graphs for Vision and Private Strawberry Yield Forecasting: Materials and Methods

 \subsection{FHE parameterisation}

 Our automatic FHE parameterisation approach is similar to that of MS-EVA \autocite{Dathathri_eva_2020} where we use (in our case our existing neural network) graphs to represent the computation the cyphertexts will experience.
 This allows us to automatically generate the smallest secure cyphertext possible that meets the requirements of the proceeding computational circuit.
 How we differ however is that since we are using neural network neurons instead of atomic (addition, multiplication, etc) operations, there are fewer nodes and edges, and thus less overhead necessary of both the graph, and any intermediate storage along edges.
-Also our neural network graphs are Multi Directed Graphs (MDGs) as opposed to DAGs which means we can model more complex operations involving more than two inputs.
+This is because we can block-optimise at a higher level that would be possible if purely considering individual atomic operations.
+Also our neural network graphs are Multi Directed Graphs (MDGs) as opposed to Directed Acrycling Graphs (DAGs) which means we can model more complex operations involving more than two inputs.
+This affords us the ability to model the complex relationships in neural networks much like standard deep learning libraries.